thanpolas/thanpolas.github.com/_posts/javascript/2014-02-07-Introducing-Inher-Inheritance-at-its-best.md

 childBase.a; // value will be 2
 {% endhighlight %}

-So you can notice that the result is exactly the same, we tossed the `util` library and the `inherits()` declaration, and we tossed the Parent Constructor invocation in the `ChildBase` constructor.
+You notice that the result is exactly the same, we tossed the `util` library and the `inherits()` declaration, and we tossed the Parent Constructor invocation in the `ChildBase` constructor.
 Passed arguments also work as expected and populate throughout the inheritance chain.

 ## What extend() does

-The `extend()` function is a *Static* function assigned directly on the constructor.
+The `extend()` function is a *Static* function assigned directly on the Constructor.
 When invoked it will create a new Constructor that encapsulates your provided constructor, or use a noop if none is defined.
-After applying the pseudo-classical inheritance pattern, `extend()` will copy all the inheritance *Static* functions to the new constructor so itself will be able to perform `extend()` and all the other functions we'll see in a very while.
+After applying the Classical Inheritance Pattern, `extend()` will copy all the inheritance *Static* functions to the new constructor so itself will be able to perform `extend()` and all the other functions we'll see in a very while.

 This enables you to perform infinite inheritance using the tools provided, this is a valid statement:

 {% highlight javascript %}
-var GreatGreatGrandChild = inher.extend().extend().extend().extend();
+var GreatGreatGrandChild = cip.extend().extend().extend().extend();
 {% endhighlight %}

 ## Mixing in different Constructors